gruntwork-io/boilerplate/_docs/README.md

    specific dependency, use the `<DEPENDENCY_NAME>.<VARIABLE_NAME>` syntax.
 For example:
    `boilerplate --var Description='Welcome to my home page!' --var about.Description='About Us' --var ShowLogo=false`.
 1. `--var-file` option(s) you pass in when calling boilerplate.
 Example: `boilerplate --var-file vars.yml`.
-The vars file must be a simple YAML file that defines key value pairs.
+The vars file must be a simple YAML file that defines key, value pairs, where the key is the name of a variable (or `<DEPENDENCY_NAME>.<VARIABLE_NAME>` for a variable in a dependency) and the value is the value to set for that variable.
 Example:

    ```yaml
    Title: Boilerplate